pkpkpk/fress/doc/wasm-guide/0_the_result.md

   ...}]
 ```

-Wait, what if deserialization fails, and then (stay with me) serializing the deserialization-error fails.
+What if deserialization fails, and then (stay with me) serializing the deserialization-error fails.
 Then you will get a serialization-error, which you can probably guess, is serialized too.
 But what if serializing the serialization-error fails?
-At this point you can safely rely on this not happening, but if it does, the author has let you down and you should raise an issue.
-But we can anticipate what would happen by taking a peek at the source for `serde_fressian::wasm::to_js`:
+We can anticipate what would happen by taking a peek at the source for `serde_fressian::wasm::to_js`:

 ```rust
 // from wasm/mod.rs